samip-dahal/workflow/readme.md

 # Haggling Platform

 ## Overview
-This is a design for a haggling platform where a user can submit an offer to another user to purchase their product.
-An offer consists of the name of the product, the quantity the buyer is looking to buy, and the price offered (these are the “offer details”).
-The process runs until either user accepts the details of the offer, or cancels it.
-It manages offers, state transitions, and actions that users can perform.
-This system also allows the user to see their overall offer history or for a specific version.
+This system is designed as a haggling platform where a user can submit an offer to another user to purchase their product.
+An offer contains essential details such as the name of the product, the quantity the buyer wants to purchase, and the proposed price.
+The haggling process is a dynamic, back-and-forth exchange between users, where negotiations continue until either both users agree to the offer details or one user decides to cancel the offer.

 ## Project Structure
 **src/main/java/workflow/exceptions**: Contains exception classes to handle invalid actions and state transitions.